1905–06 Rugby Union County Championship

 The 1905–06 Rugby Union County Championship was the 18th edition of England's premier rugby union club competition at the time.

-Devon won the competition for the third time defeating Durham in the final.
-It was Durham's seventh consecutive final appearance, Adamson was carried off and taken to hospital leaving Durham with just fourteen players for the majority of the game.
+Devon won the championship for the third time, defeating Durham in the final.
+This match marked Durham's seventh consecutive final appearance, Adamson was carried off and taken to hospital leaving Durham with just fourteen players for the majority of the game.